 There really isn’t much to say about me besides that I’m a Canadian guy currently living in Beijing, and I love to travel.
 While I’m a novice at photography, I created this site as a way to give something back to the Internet for all the fantastic travel and photography blogs I’ve used to make my trips more enjoyable and photographically productive.

 If you enjoy this site, I’d love to hear from you.
 I’ve received a few positive notes from people shortly after launching the site and they totally made my day!
 One person even went so far as to link his travel blog to mine in order to give it more exposure; I really appreciate that kind gesture.

 Speaking of other travel blogs, I want to introduce you to my better half’s travel blog; I’ll readily admit that I’m the more photographically challenged one in the relationship and you’ll soon see why.
-Please visit www.wanderinglass.com and see spectacular photography and raw creative talent.
+Please visit wanderinglass.com and see spectacular photography and raw creative talent.

 I’m often asked what photography gear I use.
 I’m really big on the user experience in everything I do in life.
 I’m not about the technology, but rather the experience of getting to an outcome.
 I appreciate that I give up some resolution and ease of use with my choices, but I enjoy the challenge and frankly, my gear is way more advanced than my skill!

 I’m currently using the following systems, with the GFX being the most recent addition.
 I usually take two cameras on trips, with an assortment of lenses appropriate for the trip environment:

 Leica 35MM Summilux F1.4 FLE